 Unlike in healthy meadows, water flows quickly out of degraded meadows.
 In a degraded meadow, the channel erodes and become deeper and less meandering.
 This creates a disconnect between the channel and the meadow floodplain.
 Springtime floods cannot spread out and sink in.
 Instead floodwaters cause further erosion, cutting deeper and wider channels and sending fine sediments downstream.
 Groundwater is drawn down below the roots of meadow vegetation and dryland plants take over historic floodplains.

 Human interference is the biggest cause of mountain meadow degradation, beginning with trappers and settlers who started the cycle of erosion when they nearly eradicated beavers, overgrazed livestock, built roads and trails, and ditched and diverted streams within meadows.

 Our work restoring meadows in the Sierra

-- Mapping meadows and assessing their health
+- Mapping high elevation meadows and quickly assessing their overall health

 - Developing and applying methods to prioritize meadows for restoration work